JannineMeier/BAA_documentation/chapters/1 problem/_index.typ

 == Background and motivation

 The foundation of science rests upon the integrity and reliability of its published literature, serving as a cumulative process where new discoveries build upon existing knowledge.
 However, this crucial foundation is increasingly threatened by the rise of fraudulent scientific publications.
 A significant driver of this problem is the intense pressure on researchers, academics, and students to publish their work in peer-reviewed journals for career advancement, such as tenure, promotion, and pay.
-This "publish or perish" culture creates an environment where some individuals may resort to questionable research practices (QRP) or outright fraud to meet performance expectations.
+This "publish or perish" culture creates an environment where some individuals may resort to questionable research practices or outright fraud to meet performance expectations.

 The fraudulent landscape includes various forms of misconduct, such as the publication of nonsensical algorithmically generated papers, data fabrication and manipulation, image manipulation, citation manipulation, peer review manipulation, and the use of paper mills.
 Paper mills are organizations that produce and sell fraudulent or fabricated manuscripts and research components, often disguised as legitimate services.
-These articles, sometimes published by prestigious publishers, are dangerously unreliable.
-The emergence of advanced Artificial Intelligence (AI) writing capabilities and Large Language Models (LLMs) further exacerbates the challenge, enabling the quick fabrication of deceptive 'original' research that can evade detection by standard checks.
+Such articles, even when accepted by reputable publishers, can be highly unreliable and damaging.
+The emergence of advanced Artificial Intelligence (AI) writing capabilities and Large Language Models (LLMs), which are deep learning models trained on massive corpora to generate human-like text, further exacerbates the challenge, enabling the quick fabrication of deceptive 'original' research that can evade detection by standard checks.

 This rise in fraudulent content has tangible and severe consequences.
 It undermines the credibility of academic publications and erodes public trust in science.
 Flawed or falsified findings, if undetected, can remain in the literature, misleading future research and wasting valuable time and resources.
 Such misconduct poses a major and ongoing challenge for the entire scholarly publishing industry and everyone who relies on the integrity of the scholarly record.
 Addressing this challenge requires proactive monitoring and analysis.

 == Importance of research integrity